drivet/website-11ty/src/albums/index.md

   title: Albums
 ---

 I'm not a great photographer, but I do occasionally take a good shot.
+This is a curated set of my favorite photos that I've taken over the years.